 Step 1: Name the problematic effect

-Clearly describe how the main undesired effect presents and what parts of the process are affected.
-This will be shown as the head of the fish on the diagram.
+Clearly describe how the main undesired effect presents and what parts of the process it affects.
+It will form the head of the fish on the diagram.
 Data is vital.
 Think of how you can quantitatively express the undesired effect and the desired state.

 Step 2: Gather data

 Now list all the suspected reasons for the problem to be occurring.
-It’s useful to start with categories, e.g. people, processes, equipment, measurement, management, suppliers, skills, environment, etc, or the 5M mentioned above.
-The categories are represented by the fishbones connected to the head.
-At this stage, it’s also useful to gauge the timeline for the issue’s existence: when was the process last functioning correctly, without this unwanted effect?
+It’s good to start with categories, e.g., people, processes, equipment, measurement, management, suppliers, skills, environment, etc., or the 5M mentioned above.
+The fishbones connected to the head represent the categories.
+At this stage, you should also gauge the timeline: when was the process last functioning correctly, without this unwanted effect?

-This can often be the most challenging step - without sufficient data, it will be hard to tell if the identified root cause is valid.
-Data will also help you establish the baseline with which you’ll be able to later quantify your improvement.
+It can often be the most challenging step - without sufficient data, it will be hard to tell if the identified root cause is valid.
+Data will also help you establish the baseline with which to quantify your improvements later.
 Be sure to speak to all workers that experience the problem and gather the available process/material information.
-If an analysis of the Fishbone Diagram that you’re able to build with that is not giving you the real root cause, then at least it should help you define the areas that need further investigation, before you take another shot at the RCA.
+If an analysis of the Fishbone Diagram that you’re able to build is not giving you the evident root cause, then at least it should help you define the areas that need further investigation before you take another shot at the RCA.

 Step 3: Define possible causes